dbayardAWS/intro-data-lake/lab1/README.md

 ### Navigate to your S3 bucket
 The S3 bucket that we will use in these labs should already exist.
 It was created for you in the setup instructions run by your administrator.

 * In the AWS Console, use the Services menu and navigate to the S3 console.
-One way to do so, is to expand the Services menu and type "S3" in the find a service search field.
+One way to do so, is to expand the Services menu and type "S3" in the service search field.
 * In the S3 console, look for a bucket called "lab-introdatalake-[your_company]".
-Click on that bucket.
   * If you don't see a "lab-introdatalake-[your_company]" bucket, then your site administrator should re-visit the Lab Setup instructions.

 ![screenshot](images/S31.png)

+* Click on the "lab-introdatalake-[your_company]" bucket.

 ![screenshot](images/S32.png)

 ### Create folders in the S3 bucket to capture your data lake structure
+For this lab, we will define a folder hierarchy for our data lake.
+At the top-level, we will have separate folders for "raw" datasets and for "processed" datasets.
+Within each of those folders, we will use sub-folders to indicate the dataset name.
+As multiple users may be using the same S3 bucket in the labs, please use your initials when creating/naming folders.

 * Click on "Create folder"
 * Enter the name "raw_[initials]", where [initials] is your initials.

 ![screenshot](images/S33.png)

-* Click Save to create the raw_db folder/prefix.
+* Click Save to create the raw_db folder.
 * Repeat the above process to create a 2nd folder called "processed_[initials]".

 ![screenshot](images/S34.png)